aboutcircles/ExtensibleProfilesDemo/Circles.Profiles.Sdk/README.md

 Profiles build on the same trust-based foundation as the Circles currency system.
 Each address gets a structured way to publish off-chain data that is both verifiable and portable.

+Some of the design may feel familiar to anyone who has worked with earlier decentralized systems.
+The pattern of giving each identity its own signed, append-only log — something Scuttlebutt pioneered — maps cleanly to our namespaces, where signed links reference content stored on IPFS.
+JSON-LD helps keep things flexible and meaningful.

 Here’s the core setup:

 * **Profile Document**
   A JSON-LD file stored on IPFS holding your metadata, keys, and pointers to namespaces.

 * **Namespaces**
   Append-only logs of signed “links.”
-A link is a small envelope pointing to actual data—preferences, listings, messages—also on IPFS.
+This resembles the SSB approach: signatures protect the structure, while the actual content is stored elsewhere.
+The important difference is that your namespace reflects only what you choose to keep — you can remove links at any time, so your profile stays curated rather than becoming a permanent history.
+  **The chain already handles immutability where it actually matters; the profile layer doesn’t need to duplicate that.
+  **

 * **Mirroring**
   A way to bring in signed links from other namespaces and store them inside your own.
-You get a verifiable, tamper-resistant reference you control.
+It works like a selective follow-style replication: you only keep the entries that matter to you, without maintaining a global dataset.

 Apps don’t need custom APIs or trust each other’s backends.
 They simply read the signed, user-owned data directly from the network.